michael-wall/search-client/README.md

 - Start the Liferay server.
 - Deploy the 3 custom OSGi modules and check the Liferay logs to confirm they deployed successfully.
 - Login and create a new Widget Page (e.g. called 'Search Client') in a Liferay Site and add the Sample > Remote Search Client Web widget.

+## ElasticSearchClientUtil.java searchUsers method ##
+- Searches for all User Documents with sorting using Elasticsearch classes such as SortBuilders, SortBuilder, SortOrder, ScriptSortBuilder and Script.
+- It also uses standard Elasticsearch classes such as SearchRequest, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse, SearchHits and SearchHit.

+## ElasticSearchClientUtil.java userAggregations method ##
+- Aggregates across all User Documents using Elasticsearch classes such as AggregationBuilders, Aggregations, Avg, Cardinality, Min and Max.
+- It also uses standard Elasticsearch classes such as SearchRequest, RequestOptions, SearchSourceBuilder, QueryBuilders, SearchResponse, SearchHits and SearchHit.

 ## Triggering the sample Elasticsearch client code with Remote Search Client Web widget ##
 - Visit the Search Client page to trigger the code.